Covering 3.8 million hectares (9.5 million acres), the AWC portfolio represents the largest private conservation estate in Australia.

-- AWC owns and manages more land than any other non-government conservation organisation in Australia.
+- AWC manages more land than any other non-government conservation organisation in Australia.

 - AWC properties are located in key regions including the Kimberley, the Top End, Cape York, Lake Eyre and the southwestern forests.